 Welcome to Badge 145—my identification number while on the department in Orange County, California.
 I am happy you found me.
 I am a retired cop who has written two books, The Spirit behind Badge 145 (WestBow Press, 2013), and Justice Revealed (CrossLink Publishing, 2016).
 Each one is suitable as a devotional.

-In addition to the books, I have written many articles for online publications, and currently serve as the editor-in-chief for Law Enforcement Today.
+In addition to the books, I have written many articles for online publications.
+Moreover, I am the former managing editor of Law Enforcement Today.

 I hope you find something helpful as you journey in faith.
 I am always thrilled to hear from readers.
 Please do not hesitate to drop me a message at [email protected] with comments or questions.